parkeralbert/spin-search/README.md

 7. Run the code from the SpinTest class and voila!
 You should have a list of all of the promoted artists' spins from WXPN within the specified date range, organized by artist

+NOTE: This is a work in progress, unit tests are still being created to fine tune the project, and extra functionalities are likely to be pushed down the line.

 You can email me at parkeralbert1@gmail.com if you have any questions or concerns!